• Skip to main content

 Art Gallery of Ontario

-The bottom half of the main wing retains the original façade, featuring Georgian architecture that was popular in the 19th century.
+The bottom half of the main wing retains the original façade.
+It features the Georgian architecture style that was popular in Canada in the 19th century.
 The top half is completely modern with a large blue surface.

-The museum originally opened in 1900 and has expanded several times, resulting in the odd combination of architecture on the exterior of the building.
+The Art Gallery of Ontario originally opened in 1900.
+It’s expanded several times, resulting in the odd combination of architecture on the exterior of the building.

-Inside the gallery, you’ll find over 95,000 pieces of art, including paintings from European masters and various examples of contemporary art.
-The museum has a modern art exhibit, mostly containing sculptures.
+Inside the gallery, you’ll find over 95,000 pieces of art.
+The collections include paintings from European masters and various examples of contemporary art.
+The museum also has a modern art exhibit, mostly containing sculptures.

-It also holds one of the largest collections of work from Canadian artists, including pieces from many indigenous artists.
+The Art Gallery of Ontario also holds one of Canada’s largest collections of work from Canadian artists.
+The collection includes pieces from many indigenous artists.

 Browse original artwork with a trip through Graffiti Alley